Low Dimensional Dynamics of Globally Coupled Complex Riccati Equations: Exact Firing-rate Equations for Spiking Neurons with Clustered Substructure

 \paragraph{Ansatz for the thermodynamic limit.---} Our theoretical analysis adopts the thermodynamic limit ($N\to\infty$).
 We define a conditional density $\rho(z,\bar z|{\bm\eta};t)$, which satisfies the continuity equation (expressed with complex variables):

 here $\bar z$ stands for the complex conjugate of $z$.
 We here present the following ansatz as an exact solution of the continuity equation:

-This density is bell-shaped, with its center located at $q\in\mathbb{C}$, and radial width $\langle |z-q|\rangle = (\pi/2)|\alpha|$.
+This density is bell-shaped, with its center located at $q\in\mathbb{C}$, and radial width $\langle |z-q|\rangle = (\pi/2)\alpha \ge0$.

 The form of \eqref{ansatz} was suggested by the stereographic projection of a uniform density on the surface of the unit 3-D sphere onto the complex plane, with an offset $q$ and a width $\alpha$ as free parameters.
 Originally, the motivation for this stems from the mapping between the dynamics of an orientable agent on a 3-D sphere and the Riccati dynamics with real coefficients, see \cite{pazo24} for illustration.
-The variable $\alpha$, controlling the width, is chosen complex for convenience (see below).

 The functional form of the density \eqref{ansatz} is invariant under time evolution, with $q$ and $\alpha$ obeying:

 Closing this system of equations requires determining the mean field.
 For a given $\bm\eta$ value, the average is located at $q({\bm\eta},t)$, and the continuous counterpart of \eqref{Z} is obtained by integrating $q$ over $\bm\eta$: